 Are you boring your subscribers?

-Did you ever notice that, when you’re reading some emails, your eyelids begin to droop?
+Have you ever noticed that, when you’re reading some emails, your eyelids begin to droop?
 And unless you catch yourself, you might begin to snore.
 That’s because so many business emails are filled with facts, data, information.
 Not that it’s unimportant; it’s just tough to absorb.

-You’ve got to find a way to talk to your subscribers as if they are your personal friends.
+You’ve got to find a way to talk to your subscribers as if they were your personal friends.
 Otherwise they’ll tune you out.

 A good way to create that person-to-person feeling is to call each of your subscribers by name.
 And while you’re at it, you can add a few details they didn’t realize you knew.